 b) Through your use of social networks.

-We may obtain information about you from your social media accounts or services, for example Facebook, Instagram and Twitter, provided you have set up your account to give us permission to do so.
+We may obtain information about you from your social network accounts or services, for example Facebook, Instagram and Twitter, provided you have set up your account to give us permission to do so.
 It is your responsibility to check your settings and the privacy policies of these social networks.
 Please note that we do not have any control regarding how these organisations process your personal data.

 In some cases, we may hold publicly available information from social networks (such as social network usernames or follower counts) in our "FaceLift" system for managing social relationships with our supporters.
 This gives us an overview of who is keeping the conversation going on topics related to Switzerland for UNHCR's work.
 If we were to contact a certain social network user, we would do so using the contact information made public by that user.
 We only process such personal data if you have enabled us to do so in your cookie settings; hence, we only process this personal data if you have consented to it.